-One of Africa’s greatest wildlife reserves, Maasai Mara National Park in southwest Kenya boasts a spectacular ecosystem, home to about 40% of the continent’s large mammals.
+One of Africa’s greatest wildlife reserves, Masai Mara National Reserve in southwest Kenya boasts a spectacular ecosystem, home to about 40% of the continent’s large mammals.
 The Mara is perhaps the best game viewing destination, thanks to its high density of wildlife.

 Hot air ballooning over the savanna